breandan/galoisenne/latex/popl2024/rebuttal.md

 #### Levenshtein Automaton

 We use a variant of Schulz and Mihov's Levenshtein automaton that avoids ε transitions, which are problematic for the Bar-Hillel construction as originally presented.
-Even though we do not currrently employ Bar-Hillel's construction, ε-arcs significantly complicate matters (see [Pasti et al. (2022)](https://arxiv.org/abs/2209.06809)), and so we avoid them altogether and use the "knights move" to simulate deletion.
+Even though we do not currently employ Bar-Hillel's construction, ε-arcs significantly complicate matters (see [Pasti et al. (2022)](https://arxiv.org/abs/2209.06809)), and so we avoid them altogether and use the "knights move" to simulate deletion.
 Indeed, Kleene star should be $Σ$ as the reviewer notes, or one arc per each $s ∈ Σ$.
 Additional arcs may be introduced from $q_{i, j} \rightarrow q_{i+h+1, j+h}$ to simulate h contiguous multitoken deletions.

 #### Liner-feedback shift register